Criminal Division

 Huntington County currently has a three-member PTABOA.

-- Patti Kinder
+- Patti Kindler

 - Les Howe